October - November 2021 (Online)

 Live online sessions on 11 & 22 - 24 November 2021

-- Duration: 4 days (plus 8 weeks access to course resources)
+- Duration: live online sessions plus 8 weeks access to course materials

 - 10% discount for ICHNT staff